Mango-Entertainment/project3C/README.md

 - Save data to a database
 - Read data from database

-'NOTE: You can use any database and server technology of your choice.
-If you are not familiar with backend programming and databases you can always use Firebase as a more frontend'

 **Data view route**
 User should have the data displayed in a table format User should have the ability to sort by submitted date, first name, last name, CC number, and CC provider